presenta-software/doc-presenta-lib/docs/reference/README.md

 ---

+# Reference

 ::: tip Hold on!

-This reference assumes you've some confidence with the basic setting of **PRESENTA Lib**.
-If not, you can learn quickly from the [Guide](/guide/) page.
+This page assumes you've got some confidence with the [basic setting](/guide/) of the library.

 :::